frzip09/absolute-time/README.md

 ## 🧠 What This Does

-This Chrome extension fixes GitHub's... *creative* decision to show you relative timestamps like "2 weeks ago" instead of, you know, **the actual date and time something happened**.
+This cross-browser extension fixes GitHub's... *creative* decision to show you relative timestamps like "2 weeks ago" instead of, you know, **the actual date and time something happened**.

+**Now works with both Chrome and Firefox!**

 Say goodbye to:
 - "3 days ago" ← Was that Tuesday?
 Wednesday?
 Who knows!